Criticism Of Israeli Settlements Means War?

 “Within the Jewish community they have preached an admixture of ultranationalism, religious mysticism, and racial superiority.
 Like other Fascist parties they have been used to break strikes, and have themselves pressed for the destruction of free trade unions.
 In their stead they have proposed corporate unions on the Italian Fascist model.”

 The party joined with several other right-wing parties in 1973 in Israel to form the Likud Party, the party of Benjamin Netanyahu.
-Begin, himself, organized the merger and was Prime Minister of Israel under the Likud Party from 1977 to 1983.
+Begin himself organized the merger and was prime minister of Israel under the Likud Party from 1977 to 1983.
 According to the Jerusalem Post, Begin was promoted by Likud in rallies as recently as 2005.
 Netanyahu is but another voice in Israeli fascism.

 The coming weeks will show what war with Israel means for nations in regions far away from Israel.
 Is Israel capable of actual strikes against a nation so far away or will the war take on a more diplomatic flavor?
 Time will tell, but it is clear that the irrational belligerence of Benjamin Netanyahu makes the denial of Israeli exceptionalism a ground whichever form this war comes in.